fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

-    The "derived class name : base class name" syntax (`CheckingAccount : BankAccount`) indicates that the `CheckingAccount` class inherits from the `BankAccount` base class.
+    The `CheckingAccount : BankAccount` syntax indicates that `CheckingAccount` inherits from `BankAccount`.

 1. Update the `CheckingAccount` class with a constructor that accesses the base class constructor.